-- Not So Different: Göring points this out when talking about Hiroshima and segregation laws.
+- Not So Different: Göering points this out when talking about Hiroshima and US segregation laws.

 - After quietly telling the court how many people were killed in Auschwitz, Rudolf Höss explains to Dr. Gilbert that outside the concentration camp he lived a perfectly normal life.
 It's used to illustrate how sociopathic Höss is that he could detach himself so easily from his job.

-- Redemption Equals Death: Hans Frank shows remorse for the crimes he committed while he was Gauleiter of Poland, but this isn't enough to spare him the gallows.
+- Redemption Equals Death: Hans Frank shows remorse for the crimes he committed while he was Governor-General of the General Government in occupied Poland, but this isn't enough to spare him the gallows.

 - Smug Snake: Joachim von Ribbentrop.